-We were lucky to have 5 Power Automate experts at our recent Mini Summit: Power automate mastermind Stephen Siciliano, MVPs Serge Luca, Laura Rogers, and Matthias Einig.
+We were lucky to have 5 Power Automate experts at our Mini Summit late last year: Power automate mastermind Stephen Siciliano, MVPs Serge Luca, Laura Rogers, and Matthias Einig.
 Here are some of the Power Automate best practices I picked up.
 I highly recommend viewing the summit session recordings to get a more in-depth understanding of the points below.

 Understand Power Automate in the Power Platform ecosystem

 The use of the Power Platform can be described in the following process: Measure (Power Bi), Act (Power Apps), and Automate (Power Automate).
 The core value is that you do not need to write code.
 Four years ago, the Power Platform lay between the pro developer and business user.

 Fast forward to 2020, where all services under the platform are aligned with the no-code philosophy.
 We can also see the rapid development of the Power Platform adjacent to the rise in popularity of the power user.
 Keep an eye on the not-too-distant future as Gartner predicts that 90% of large organizations will have deployed some sort of Robotic Process Automation (RPA) by 2022.
 RPA is readily available in Power Automate.

 With Power Automate development expanding rapidly, it’s important to keep an eye on what’s to come so you can plan how you can incorporate the latest updates into your business processes.
 The current product release wave spans from October 2020 to April 2021.
 Within this timeline, we will see general availability for Power Automate Desktop.
 Also, migration from Win Automation and UI flows.

 Past this release window, we look forward to more advanced authoring and admin capabilities and deeper integration with the Microsoft 365 ecosystem.
 We already see glimpses of deeper integration with the announcement of Project Oakdale earlier this year – exciting times to come.

 Keep it simple (At least at the beginning)